 What You Need to Know

 - There is only one commencement ceremony held each year, in May.
-To be considered a member of this year’s class, and thus eligible to attend the ceremony, you must have earned 116 hours by the end of May.
+To be considered a member of this year’s class, and thus eligible to participate in the ceremony, you must be on track to have earned at least 116 hours by the end of May.
 You must fill out a Graduation Application to be approved in the class.
+Applications should be submitted by mid-term of the Fall semester of your graduating year.

-- To graduate with honors (summa cum laude, magna cum laude, cum laude), you must complete at least 64 credit hours at Luther.
-Honors listed in the May commencement program are based on grades up to, but not including, the spring semester.
+- Academic honors (summa cum laude, magna cum laude, cum laude) listed in the commencement program are based on grades up to, but not including, the spring semester.
 Final honors status is determined after all Luther grades have been added to your record.
 Transfer coursework does not affect your Luther GPA.

 Guide to Graduation